Azure/azure-sdk-for-go/sdk/containerregistry/armcontainerregistry/README.md

 ## Clients

-Azure containerregistry modules consist of one or more clients.
+Azure Container Registry modules consist of one or more clients.
 A client groups a set of related APIs, providing access to its functionality within the specified subscription.
 Create one or more clients to access the APIs you require using your `armcore.Connection`.

 ```go
 client := armcontainerregistry.NewRegistriesClient(con, "<subscription ID>")